-It is easy to explain how the laws of physics work in the case of a head-on collision: When a vehicle starts moving \Rightarrow fig. 6, a certain amount of energy known as "kinetic energy" is produced in the vehicle and its occupants.
+It is easy to explain how the laws of physics work in the case of a head-on collision: When a vehicle starts moving $\Rightarrow$ fig. 6 there is a certain amount of energy known as "kinetic energy", both in the vehicle and in the occupants.